About this guidance

 Educational (special) and childcare (nursery) settings

-Workers in nursery and special needs settings will be provided with PPE, as they are likely to need to be within two metres of the child for more than 15 minutes while waiting for a parent / guardian to collect.
+Workers in nursery and special needs settings will be provided with PPE, as they are likely to need to be within 2 metres of the child for more than 15 minutes while waiting for a parent / guardian to collect.

 Emergency repair and maintenance

-It is considered unlikely that any emergency repair and maintenance work in people’s homes would require an essential worker to come within two metres for 15 minutes or more of any person who is a confirmed or suspected COVID-19 case.
+It is considered unlikely that any emergency repair and maintenance work in people’s homes would require an essential worker to come within 2 metres for 15 minutes or more of any person who is a confirmed or suspected COVID-19 case.
 Therefore, PPE is not considered necessary.
 Instead, practicing good hand hygiene and physical distancing are key to minimising the risk of infection.

 Any essential worker required to enter a person’s home for emergency repairs must prepare for and manage the risk of a householder having COVID-19, or for reducing the risk of passing on the infection to a vulnerable person within the property.